guhan/zerotociso/docs/NETWORKING.md

 # Networking Basics

 ## Key Concepts
 - **Intranet**: private network designed to host some services
 - **Extranet**: both a private network and also serves up some services for public/Internet consumption
 - **Encapsulation**: addition of a header, and possibly footer to the data received by each layer from the layer above it
-- **Distance vector routing protocol**: maintain a list of destination networks along with metrics of direction and distance (hops)
-- **Link state routing protocol**: maintain a topography map of all connected network and use the map to determine the shortest path to the destination
 - **TCP Wrapper**: an application that serves as a basic firewall by restricting access to ports and resources based on user IDs or system IDs.
 - **Socket**: combination of IP address and port number
 - **Converged protocols**: merging of speciality and proprietary protocols with standard protocols
+- **Broadcast domain**: A broadcast domain is a logical division or boundary within a computer network in which all devices can directly reach each other by broadcasting

+## What are the different kinds of networks?
 - PAN: Personal Area Network
 - LAN: Local Area Network
 - WAN: Wide Area Network
 - MAN: Metropolitan Area Network
 - GAN: Global Area Network

+## What are the different types of routing protocols?
+- **Distance vector routing protocol**: maintain a list of destination networks along with metrics of direction and distance (hops)
+- **Link state routing protocol**: maintain a topography map of all connected network and use the map to determine the shortest path to the destination

 ## What are the different modes of communication?